 Originally Cont’d from Can’t A Guy Get A Break Around Here?
 1-9-10

-This throne we just put together at Ethical Society of Philadelphia looks real!
-I bet folks here haven’t seen its likeness since King George ruled over the Comonwealth of Pennsylvania in 1775, and Ben Franklin was trying to draw us closer as a “Royal Colony.”
+The throne we just put together at the Ethical Society of Philadelphia looks real!
+I bet folks here haven’t seen its likeness since King George ruled over the Commonwealth of Pennsylvania in 1775, and Ben Franklin was trying to draw us closer as a “Royal Colony.”

 It sure looks like one of those you see a king or some royal person might ascend to, as they greet their subjects and bestow a blessing.
 Someone just placed a small wooden step stool at the side of the throne.
 The more I look at this beautifully covered structure I helped to create, the more I feel I’ve done a small, but great service for the good of others.
 Despite Philadelphia’s history with royalty.

-That feeling expands as someone hoists flowers up to the table top placing them in front of the throne.
-A bunch rests on the left side next to a small tea-cup which has one of those fancy porcelain lids.
-Flowers adorn the wooden floor beneath on both sides of the throne.
-Three sets of two red mats piled on each other cover areas off to the side and at the “feet” of the throne.
-I notice someone has placed yet another mat and what looks like a pillow before a small podium.
-A young, attractive, yet sad-looking, woman with pale skin and dark clothes to match her dark hair approaches the stage.
-She’s an English-speaking interpreter, who will eventually sit in the lotus position and offer the translation for a man who spent 20 years in a Chinese prison during the so-called “Cultural Revolution” when he refused to bow to the Communist government, and now, older with his eyesight apparently diminishing, he’s accepted an invitiation from the City of Brotherly Love to speak to all of about an “independence” of the mind.
+She’s an English-speaking interpreter, who will eventually sit in the lotus position and offer the translation for a man who spent 20 years in a Chinese prison during the so-called “Cultural Revolution” when he refused to bow to the Communist government, and now, older with his eyesight apparently diminishing, he’s accepted an invitation from the City of Brotherly Love to speak to all of about an “independence” of the mind.

 _____________________

 H.E.
 Garchen Rinpoche, a renowned Tibetan Buddhist Master from the Drikung Kagyu Lineage, presented a discourse on Buddhism as some 500 people crowded into the standing-room only hall along Philadelphia’s Rittenhouse Square Friday, January the 8th, 2010.
-It was historic, someone said, because it was the first time this international speaker came to my old home town.
-(He had ascended to, and spoke from the “throne” I helped prepare.
+It was historic, someone said, because it was the first time this international speaker came to my old hometown.
+(He had ascended to and spoke from the “throne” I helped prepare.
 I felt I helped a Buddha find some refuge while he visited here.)